Rewe-Zentral AG v Bundesmonopolverwaltung für Branntwein

 Rewe-Zentral AG v Bundesmonopolverwaltung für Branntwein (1979) Case C-120/78, popularly known as Cassis de Dijon after its subject matter, is an EU law decision of the European Court of Justice.
-The case is a seminal judicial interpretation of article 34 of the Treaty on the Functioning of the European Union.
+The case is a seminal judicial interpretation of what is today article 34 of the Treaty on the Functioning of the European Union.
 It established the EU principle of mutual recognition for goods.